Kladruby (Tachov District)

 Kladruby (Kladrau) is a town in Tachov District in the Plzeň Region of the Czech Republic.
 It has about 1,700 inhabitants.
+The town is located on the Úhlavka River in the Plasy Uplands.

+Kladruby was founded in 1115 and became a town around 1233.
+The town is known for the Kladruby Monastery, which is protected as a national cultural monument.

 Administrative division

 Kladruby consists of seven municipal parts (in brackets population according to the 2021 census):